riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 these board meetings difficult to consume.
 Text is also [easier to search through and search for][beware].

+The two other board meetings I have spent some time going through (together with Vipul Naik) are the [October 2015][oct2015] one and the [March 2016][mar2016] one, with the March 2016 one being more interesting.

+My main motivations for publishing this page (i.e. beyond just consuming it myself) are to:

+- Make the board meeting content more accessible
+- Bring attention to the board meetings (which are only announced on the "Newly published GiveWell materials" feed and not the GiveWell blog), to show that they contain both important and interesting information

 [GiveWell's board meeting page][gw], which also links to the audio as well as attachment PDFs.